 Where new content restrictions are indeed necessary due to the different ways that content is disseminated digitally, it is important to define what exactly is prohibited and who exactly is responsible for this very carefully.
 This is because, due to the wide range of different sorts of online behaviours, it is all too easy to capture innocent or non-harmful activity in rules that are not drafted with an understanding of how people act online.
 To help prevent this, technical and human rights expertise should be brought to bear on drafting processes, and civil society should be given an opportunity to provide input at an early stage.

-Two contentious areas of digital regulation are cybercrime and defamation, fr both of which Myanmar has already introduced legislation.
+Two contentious areas of digital regulation are cybercrime and defamation, for both of which Myanmar has already introduced legislation.
 Cybercrimes take place online but are not necessarily novel.
 Rather, in many cases they are simply online manifestations of offline criminal behaviour which does not require new legal treatment.
 While enforcement techniques and approaches may need to be updated in order to cope with evolving behaviour, there is often no need to create new crimes to counter these threats.
 Too many countries have already followed the emerging trend of seeking to impose extra harsh penalties when crimes are committed online.
 This is rarely legitimate.
 The mere use of a digital tool in the commission of a crime does not mean that a more severe punishment is warranted; this would only be the case where the very fact of the crime taking place online somehow made it more harmful or serious.

 It is legitimate to adopt legislation that protects the reputation of individuals, known as defamation laws, and such laws should apply online as well as offline.
 However, international human rights law imposes some important conditions on defamation laws.
 First, defamation ought to be a matter for the civil rather than the criminal law; criminal defamation laws cannot be justified as “necessary” given that civil laws provide adequate protection for reputation.
 At the very minimum, imprisonment should not be imposed as a sanction for defamation.
 According to the 2011 General Comment by the UN Human Rights Committee: